Wind Energy Explained: All You Need to Know

 What Are the Different Types of Wind Energy

-The two types of wind turbines are:
+There are also two types of wind turbines:

-1. Horizontal axis wind turbine (HAWT): Blades are assembled on a horizontal axis parallel to the ground.
+1. Horizontal Axis Wind Turbine (HAWT): Blades are assembled on a horizontal axis parallel to the ground.
 They can only receive and process wind head-on.

-1. Vertical axis wind turbine (VAWT): Blades are assembled on a vertical axis perpendicular to the ground.
+1. Vertical Axis Wind Turbine (VAWT): Blades are assembled on a vertical axis perpendicular to the ground.
 They can receive and process wind from all directions, giving them a greater energy generation potential.

-And wind turbines can be divided into three categories based on how much power they are capable of generating:
+Lastly, wind turbines can be divided into three categories based on how much power they are capable of generating:

 1. Small (individual) turbines: Can produce up to 100 kilowatts (kW) of power, which is enough to power a home or a water pumping station.

-1. Large turbines: Consist of 260-foot (80 meter (m)) tall towers and 130-foot (40m) long blades that can generate up to 1.8 MW of power.
+1. Large turbines: Consist of 260-foot (80 meter (m)) tall towers and 130-foot (40m) long blades that can generate up to 1.8 megawatts (MW) of power.

 1. Commercial turbines: Consist of 780-foot (240 m) tall towers and 530-foot (162 m) long blades that can generate anywhere from 4.8 to 9.5 MW of power.